Operational Research and Decision Support for Infectious Diseases (ODeSI)

 Our research approach

-- Collaborative Science: We co-create research questions and programs with policymakers and practitioners, ensuring our work addresses priority infectious diseases with direct, real-world relevance.
+• Collaboration: We co-create research questions and programs with policymakers and practitioners, ensuring our work addresses infectious diseases with direct, real-world relevance.

-- Innovative Methods: We apply cutting-edge epidemiological tools, spatial-temporal analysis, and AI-driven modelling to design, implement and evaluate novel interventions and technologies for infectious disease prevention and control.
+• Innovation: We apply advanced analytical methods to design, implement and evaluate interventions and technologies for infectious disease prevention and control.

-- Impact: Through strong multidisciplinary partnerships with national, regional, and global stakeholders, our research informs public health strategies and improves patient outcomes at scale.
+• Impact: Through strong multidisciplinary partnerships with national, regional, and global stakeholders, our research informs strategies that improve health outcomes at scale.

 Adjuncts